How “Vaneslip” Affects Liquid Ring Vacuum Pump Performance

-Our experience across multiple industries helps us develop products that are both versatile and resilient across a wide array of applications and harsh manufacturing environments.
+Our experience across multiple industries helps us develop versatile and resilient products across a wide array of applications and harsh manufacturing environments.
 Have a unique case?
 Contact our engineers to get started on a plan that works for you.
 We work with both system upgrades and new pump systems.

 The VaneGard uses a self-aligning, removable bearing carrier.
-This innovative design speeds maintenance and reduces downtime.
+This innovative design speeds up maintenance and reduces downtime.

-Always engineered with an eye on longevity and long-term operating costs, we use stainless steel components designed to extend the pump’s lifespan and minimize life-cycle cost.
+Always engineered with an eye on longevity and long-term operating costs, we use stainless steel components designed to extend the pump’s lifespan and minimize life-cycle costs.

 - 175 – 10,600 ACFM